pabloelt/pabloelt.github.io/content/project/project7/index.md

 ---
-title: Risk Scoring for Banking Sector
+title: Risk Scoring for Company in the Banking Sector
-summary: A forecasting model is developed to reduce warehouse costs and stock-outs by using a scalable set of recursive machine learning algorithms.
-This model predicts demand for the next 8 days at a store-product level, based on the historical company's data.
+summary: A risk scoring model is developed using machine learning algorithms to assess the profitability of each new transaction or customer.
+The model predicts the expected loss by analyzing the probability of default, loss given default, and exposure at default.
 tags:
   - Machine Learning
 date: 2024-08-30